Austin City Limits Music Festival ‘Survival’ Guide: Everything you need to know before going

 Items that are ALLOWED:

 - Bags that fit these criteria: clear plastic, clear vinyl, or clear pvc which do not exceed 12″ x 12″ x 6″.
-Read the full bag policy here.
+MORE: ACL Bag policy

 - Small clutch purses, fanny packs with no more than 1 pocket.
 Clutch purses no larger than 4.5″ x 5.5